Kyrillos Makarios

-Kyrillos Makarios was born in Scenaineh in 1867 and was ordained a priest in 1891.
+Kyrillos Makarios was born in a village called Scenaineh, in Sidfa, which is in Asyut governorate. in 1867 and was ordained a priest in 1891.
 He was appointed as Apostolic Vicar of the Coptic Catholic Church on 15 March 1895 and was appointed as Titular Archbishop of Caesarea Philippi and ordained on the position on 17 April 1895.
 He headed a Coptic Catholic delegation in September 1895 to the Vatican to meet with Pope Leo XIII after the latter's encyclical dated 11 June 1895 to the Egyptian Catholic Church followers.
 The delegation requested the reinstatement of the seat of the Coptic Catholic Patriarchate.
 The papal decision followed quickly on 26 November 1895 reestablishing the patriarchal seat, assigning two eparchies, namely The Eparchy of Hermopolis (El Minia) to be headed by Bishop Maximus Sedfawi and Eparchy of Taybeh (Luxor) to be headed by Bishop Ignatius Barazi, and confirmed Kyrillos Makarios as Apostolic Vicar.

 In 1898, he held the First Alexandria Council for the Catholic Copts heading as vicar.
 He served as Vicar until 19 June 1899 when he was appointed as Patriarch of Alexandria as the first patriarch of the reinstated Coptic Catholic Patriarchate and was officially ordained as Patriarch in July 1899.
 He was instrumental in organizing the dioceses and the churches.
 His successes however prompted much opposition, upon which he tended his resignation from the seat and retreated to Beirut, Lebanon.

 After his resignation, the Patriarchal seat remained vacant from 1908 until 1947.
 During this period, Maximos Sedfaoui served as locum tenens of the Coptic Catholic Church (1908–1925) with Kyrillos Makarios remaining as Patriarch Emeritus (a titular position) until his death on 18 May 1921.

 After the death of Sedfaoui, Markos Khouzam became locum tenens of the Coptic Catholic Church (1927–1947) until his ordination as Patriarch of Alexandria Markos II Khouzam in 1947.